apache/dubbo-docs/dubbo-user-book-en/demos/routing-rule.md

 * `condition://` It indicates the type of routing rules, supports routing rules and script routing rules, and can be extended. **Required**。
 * `0.0.0.0` It indicates that all IP addresses are valid.
 If you want to take effect for only one IP address, fill in the IP address. **Required**。
 * `com.foo.BarService` It indicates that the specified service is effective. **Required**。
+* `group=foo` It indicates that the specified service in specified group is effective.
+When absent, the specified service which dosen't configure group is effective.
+* `version=1.0`It indicates that the specified service in specified version is effective.
+When absent, the specified service which dosen't configure version is effective.
 * `category=routers` It indicates that the data is a dynamic configuration type. **Required**。
 * `dynamic=false` It indicates that it is persistent data.
 When the registrant exits, the data is still stored in the registry. **Required**。
 * `enabled=true` It indicates whether this routing rules is effective.
 Option, and default effective.